nhattung99/dinorun_zama/README.md

 - **Player-Controlled Decryption**: Users have full authority to decrypt and access their own data.

 ### 🎮 **How to Play**
-- **Dodge Race Gameplay**:
-  - Control your racer with arrow keys or WASD
-  - Dodge obstacles in 3 lanes for 15 seconds
-  - Score points by successfully avoiding obstacles
+- **Dino Run Gameplay** (inspired by Chrome Dinosaur Game):
+  - Press Space, Up Arrow, or W to jump
+  - **Avoid cactus on the ground** - jump to dodge them
+  - **Score increases continuously** as you run (distance-based)
+  - Stay on ground when cactus passes = HIT!
-  - Difficulty increases over time (faster obstacles, more frequent spawns)
+  - Speed increases over time
+  - Game lasts 15 seconds with increasing difficulty
-- **Race Rewards**: Score-based ETH rewards and daily leaderboard competitions
+- **Game Rewards**: Score-based ETH rewards and daily leaderboard competitions
 - **KMS Claim System**: Decentralized ETH claiming with Key Management Service

 ## 🚀 Quick Start